-The day of the Lord will be EPIC!
+The day of the Lord is going to be epic!

-The term, epic, is often misplaced when referencing events such as a good movie or a fun day at the park.
-The term itself is more connected to a heroic story or something that is heroic or grand.
-We use all kinds of words that overstate the situation, such as awesome, great, or even the term good are used in ways that exaggerate a position or person that has not been justified.
+The use of the term epic is often misplaced when referencing events such as a good movie or a fun day at the park, it’s usually connected to a heroic story or something that is heroic or grand.
+We use all kinds of words that overstate situations, such as awesome, great, or even the term good is used in ways that exaggerates a position or person beyond what it deserves.

 The day of the Lord will be a day that will be marked by a complete shift in all that the world thought was true.
-The event will be an epic moment that all of Christendom has awaited for millennia.
+The event will be an epic moment that all of Christendom has been waiting thousands of years to occur.

 Zephaniah 1:14 “The great day of the LORD is near; It is near and hastens quickly.
 The noise of the day of the LORD is bitter; There the mighty men shall cry out.”

-This epic day, is a day that is immanent, in other words, there is no prophecy that must occur before it will happen.
-The day will unfold differently for two groups of people.
-For those who follow Jesus and those who don’t.
-The events that will subsequently transpire will be dramatically different for these two groups, one jubilation and rejoicing, the other agony and despair.
+This epic day is a day that is also regarded as imminent, in other words, there is no other prophecy that must occur before it will happen.
+This day will unfold differently for two groups of people, for those who follow Jesus and those who don’t.
+The events that will subsequently transpire will be dramatically different between these two groups; one will experience great jubilation and rejoicing while the other will know agony and despair.

-To those who have chosen their own sense of righteousness, those who have chosen other god’s, those who have relied on intellect or knowledge and those who have rejected Jesus as Lord and Savior, that day will be great terror.
+To those who have chosen their own sense of righteousness, those who have chosen other god’s, those who have relied on intellect, knowledge, or reason and those who have rejected Jesus as Lord and Savior, this day will hold great terror.
 The prophecy of Zephaniah is one that paints a sordid picture of immense suffering.

 Zephaniah 1:15-16 “That day is a day of wrath,